rli012/BioinfoHub/README.md

 ## [ImmuneCo: ](https://immuco.bjmu.edu.cn/)

+ImmuCo is a database of gene Co-expression and Correlation in Immune cells.
+The current version includes expression data for a total of 20,283 human and 20,963 mouse genes from the Affymetrix Human Genome U133 Plus 2.0 and Mouse Genome 430 2.0 microarrays, respectively, enabling co-expression and correlation analysis between any two genes.
+These arrays are from 11 human and 7 mouse cell types, including 18 human and 10 mouse cell groups.
+The signal values used for analysis were derived using the MAS 5.0 algorithm.
+Co-expression is reflected by the signal values and detection calls, whereas expression correlation and strength are reflected by a Pearson correlation coefficient.
+A scatter plot of the signal values is also provided to graphically illustrate the extent of correlation.
+ImmuCo supports requests using gene symbol (or alias), Entrez Gene ID, and probe set ID.
+Currently, 20,283 human and 20,963 mouse genes can be queried.

 ## [RefDIC: Reference Database of Immune Cells](http://refdic.rcai.riken.jp/welcome.cgi)

+RefDIC is an open resource compendium of quantitative mRNA/Protein profile data obtained from microarray and 2DE-gel based proteome experiments specifically for immune cells.
+You can easily retrieve various aspects of mRNA/Protein profiles of immune cells from RefDIC.
+We will extend and update the contents of RefDIC on a regular basis to offer an information platform that fully exploits the power of genomics in immunology.
+This database has been constructed with continuous support, valuable research input and feedback comments from our colleagues at RIKEN Research Center for Allergy and Immunology (RCAI).
+We greatly appreciate their thoughtful collaboration on the RefDIC project.

 ## [IRIS: Immune response in silico](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE22886)
 We isolated twelve different types of human leukocytes from peripheral blood and bone marrow, treated them to induce activation and/or differentiation, and profiled their gene expression before and after treatment.